 Minimum second-class (2:2) Honours degree or international equivalent.

 Mathematical training to A Level or equivalent standard.

-Prospective students with relevant experience or appropiate professional qualifications are also welcome to apply.
+Prospective students with relevant experience or appropriate professional qualifications are also welcome to apply.

 For Australia and Canada, normal degrees in relevant disciplines are accepted.

-Applicants are required to have some prior mathematical knowledge, eg A Level or equivalent in:
+Applicants are required to have some prior mathematical knowledge, for example A Level or equivalent, in: